-We draw attention to Note 8 and Note 31 of the financial statements, which shows that the Company's total fixed deposits which include the self-insurance reserve were fully exhausted to aid in the recovery and restoration of electricity to the island as a result of the passage of Hurricane Irma in 2017.
-As such, as at December 31, 2019, the Company is fully exposed on liquidity requirements in the event that another severe natural disaster will impact the Company in the near future.
+We draw attention to Note 8 and Note 31 of the financial statements, which show that the Company's total fixed deposits which include the self-insurance reserve were fully exhausted to aid in the recovery and restoration of electricity to the island as a result of the passage of Hurricane Irma in 2017.
+As such, as at December 31, 2020, the Company is fully exposed on liquidity requirements in the event that another severe natural disaster will impact the Company in the near future.

-Additionally, the Company obtained insurance on September 15, 2020 for a maximum coverage of EC\$14,634,676.
-Based on the expenses incurred in 2017 after the passage of the hurricane, it appears that the Company is exposed on insurance risk.
+The Company obtained insurance on September 15, 2020 for a maximum coverage of EC\$14,634,676, however this was increased in 2021 for a maximum coverage of EC\$21,473,232.
+Based on the expenses incurred in 2017 after the passage of the hurricane, it appears that the Company's insurance risk has been minimized.